This post may contain affiliate links. We earn a commission when using these links. Learn more

 The sheer amount of content all housed within the one app and integrated so well genuinely adds to the experience.
 Overall, if access to as much content as possible is a major selling point, then this is one of the main reasons to consider Hulu’s live TV service.

-Cloud DVR can often be an area that’s overlooked when choosing a live TV service, even though it’s an important part of the decision-making process.
-The good news is that Hulu is fairly good on cloud DVR.
-It is not the best, but all things considered, it is one of the better recording experiences.
+One area that’s often overlooked when choosing between live TV services is cloud DVR, but it’s an important part of the decision-making process.
+The good news is that Hulu is fairly generous with its cloud DVR.
+It is not the best, but all things considered, it is one of the better recording experiences available.

 A major positive is that Hulu includes 50 hours of cloud DVR for free with the standard live TV subscription.
 In addition, Hulu does not limit how long a user can keep recordings for.
-Navigating and managing the DVR is also fairly simple with the list located under the “My Stuff” section of the site.
+Navigating and managing the DVR is also fairly simple, with the list located under the “My Stuff” section.

 One area that is of concern is that Hulu will automatically delete the oldest recordings to make way for newer ones.
-The service is not intuitive in this sense and unless the subscriber keeps on top of how much space they have left, they may find they lose recordings, even if they haven’t been watched yet.
+The service is not intuitive in this sense and, unless the subscriber keeps on top of how much space they have left, they may find they lose unwatched recordings.
 One way this can be overcome is by opting for the Enhanced Cloud DVR add-on.

-Another concern is that although the DVR list is easily found under the “My Stuff” section, it is not as user-friendly as it could be.
-For example, navigating through other areas of the site and content is far more visual, making it easier to find specific shows and movies to watch.
+Although the DVR list is easily found under the “My Stuff” section, another concern is that it is not as user-friendly as it could be.
+For example, navigating through other areas of the site and content is far more visual, making it easy to find specific shows and movies to watch.
 In contrast, the Manage DVR section is more limited and requires greater concentration.
-Considering this is saved content, it should be given more prominence.
+Considering this is content the subscriber has actively expressed interest in, it should be given more prominence.

-One of the reasons recording don’t have the prominence they should is Hulu’s tendency to push people towards the “My Stuff” section in general.
-However, as this section includes more than just the recordings, the user experience would be improved if the DVR section was more easy to navigate to.
+One of the reasons recording don’t have the prominence they should is Hulu’s tendency to push people towards the general “My Stuff” section.
+However, as this section includes more than just the recordings, the user experience would be improved if the DVR section was more easy to navigate.

 A final issue with the cloud DVR is that you cannot skip through the ads on recordings.
 Technically, those who pay for the Enhanced Cloud DVR add-on can skip them.
 It’s just those who stick with the free 50 hours won’t be able to avoid commercials.